CODE-MNA/Poster-BackEnd/README.md

 # Platform-restapi

-If you have Docker and Linux installed, you can clone and run this mock api
+If you have Docker and git in your system, you can clone and run this mock api

-In a linux system, do the following commands
+In a terminal, do the following commands

     cd "some-directory-of-your-choice"